sustainablegrowth/ud4h-hiaa-api/nciv1s-doc.md

 Access to this dataset is available via a web-served health module application programming interface (API).
 The NCIV1S API exposes 3 different interfaces to registered clients:

-1. Metadata requests.
+1. NCIV1S Schema Metadata API.
 The API returns a JSON list of all the baseline fields in the NCIV1S health module variant's data model.
 Contains data types and descriptions for each variable.
 The data is returned in JSON format.

-2. Baseline data detail requests.
-For each 12-digit CBG GEOID10 included in a properly-formatted JSON object posted to the API, the API returns NCIV1S baseline variables for each requested CBG, as well as geometries representing the requested CBGs, and an overall RequestID (see #3 below).
+2. NCIV1S Data Detail API.
+For each 12-digit CBG GEOID10 included in a properly-formatted JSON object posted to the API, the API returns NCIV1S baseline variables for each requested CBG, as well as geometries representing the requested CBGs, and an overall RequestID (see #3 next).
 The data is returned in GeoJSON format.

-3. Baseline request summary requests.
-Clients submit a RequestID returned from a previously executed "Baseline data detail request" (#2 above), and the API returns a single feature containing a summary aggregation of the baseline variable numeric values, as well as a geometry representing the spatial aggregation of the CBG geometries in the original request.
+3. NCIV1S Request Summary API.
+Clients submit a RequestID returned from a previously executed "NCIV1S Data Detail" request (#2 above), and the API returns a single feature containing a summary aggregation of the baseline variable numeric values, as well as a geometry representing the spatial aggregation of all the CBG geometries in the original request.
 The data is returned in GeoJSON format.

 ## User Registration